knpuniversity/ansible/knpu/3rd-party-roles.md

 global spot to find possible roles.

 You could also download the role *locally* in your project.
 Add `--help` to the command.
 The `-P` option is the key!
-Downloading the role *might* be even better than downloadig to globally.
+Downloading the role locally *might* be even better than downloading it globally.
 When it's in your project, you can commit it to your repository and manage its version.

 ## Activate & Configure the Role